-The Bankruptcy Court declined to issue a stay in this matter, reasoning that a stay would jeopardize and bring "to a halt" "the City's efforts to pull itself out of its service delivery insolvency and to revitalize itself."
-See Order Denying Motions for Stay Pending Appeal (Bankr.
-Docket Entry 8533).
-Because "[a] stay not sought, and a stay sought and denied, lead equally to the implementation of the plan of reorganization," United Producers, Inc., 526 F.3d at 948, the fact that appellant unsuccessfully sought a partial stay in this matter is of no consequence and does not weigh in favor of appellant's position.
-Accordingly, appellant's failure to obtain a stay weighs in favor of granting the City's motion to dismiss.
+Appellant does nothing to explain his failure to obtain, let alone seek, a stay of the Confirmation Order.
+"A stay not sought, and a stay sought and denied, lead equally to the implementation of the plan of reorganization."
+United Producers, Inc., 526 F.3d at 948.
+Although appellant notes that he "notified the bankruptcy court . . . that [he] objected to that part of the plan of adjustment called ASF recoupment," this is of no consequence.
+Appellant's Resp. at 31.
+Appellant's failure to obtain a stay weighs in favor of granting the City's motion to dismiss.